msilabs/bkash/README.md

 ## Production Use

-set Live Credentials in .env
+Set live credentials in your .env file:

 ```bash
 BKASH_SANDBOX=false